paritytech/devops-guide/src/guides/parachain_deployment.md

 ```

 Then publish the node binary present in `target/releases` somewhere and note down the public URL.
 One option to One option to do this is to add it as a [GitHub release asset](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
-In this guide, we will use the polkadot-parachain binary released on the paritytech/polkadot-sdk.
+In this guide, we will use the parachain-template-node that you can get from [paritytech/polkadot-sdk-parachain-template](https://github.com/paritytech/polkadot-sdk-parachain-template).

 This binary is used to deploy system parachain nodes, such as asset-hub and bridge-hub and available at [https://github.com/paritytech/polkadot-sdk/releases/latest/download/polkadot-parachain](https://github.com/paritytech/polkadot-sdk/releases/latest/download/polkadot-parachain).

 ### Prepare the docker image for use with Kubernetes

 To deploy your network with the [node helm-chart](https://github.com/paritytech/helm-charts/tree/main/charts/node), you will need to have a node docker image published to a public registry.
-In this guide, we will use the official [`paritech/polkadot-parachain` image published on Docker Hub](https://hub.docker.com/r/parity/polkadot-parachain/tags).

 ## Generate parachain private keys